The Cardiff ECMC has helped in bringing together expertise from two Welsh hospitals to deliver a new cancer treatment as part of a clinical trial.

 The ECMC Combinations Alliance and the NIHR CRN Industry Alliance are collaborating to support access to multiple molecules from several of our partners.
-We invite researchers from both the ECMC and NIHR networks to submit novel proposals involving one or more of the novel agents tabled below with standard of care chemotherapy and or radiotherapy and or another novel drug.
+We invite researchers, from both the ECMC and NIHR networks, to submit novel proposals involving one or more of the novel agents tabled below in combination with standard of care chemotherapy, and/or radiotherapy, and/or another novel drug.

 The Research Nurse Steering Committee meeting is an exciting opportunity for representative research nurses from each of the ECMC network’s 18 adult and 11 paediatric sites to come together and help inform strategy and decision making.